Every Thursday from 7:00 am until Noon

 For those who need food items Sid Smith has food boxes prepared each Thursday for anyone who needs this assistance.
 Sid has been doing this job since we started our Benevolence fund and we do appreciate his knowledge and ability to provide this service to Veterans Corner.
 Thanks Sid!

 For all of your questions and assistance about Veterans benefits we are located at the Goldsby Community Center each Thursday.
 Our doors open at 7am each Thursday morning and sign in sheets are available at 5:30am.
 Please be there early for us to help you with your claim.
 We do our best to process each one in a timely manner but be prepared to stay awhile and please be patient.
 Take time to visit our web address at www.veteranscorner.org.
 We have moved forward with the new technology and are now able to accept donations directly from your credit card.
-If you would like to be a veterans corner sponsor we are a 501(C ) (3) where your donations should be tax deductible.
+If you would like to be a Veterans Corner sponsor we are a 501(C ) (3) where your donations should be tax deductible.
 We are a non-profit that helps the veterans and widows in our community.
 For questions on Widow’s benefits please contact Shirley at 405-361-9322.
-You may also send donations to Veterans Corner P.O.
+Donations for the Benevolence fund may be sent to Veterans Corner P.O.
 Box 704 Washington, OK 73093.
+Donations for the Building Fund may be sent to Veterans Corner C/O Dale Graham PO Box 722160 Norman, OK 73070.

 You can contact me at 405-550-8806 or firstname.lastname@example.org Semper Fi!